psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 her castle with much gallantry.
 Mem. fur lanc.
 Chev. ii.
 69. It is well known that
 anciently in England ladies were sheriffs of counties.

-" And
+"And

 ENGLISH   POETRY.
 201
-" And brynge them alle bifore mc
+"And brynge them alle bifore mc
-" Ffor welle at efe Ihall thei be."
+"Ffor welle at efe Ihall thei be."
 Thei took heyr pagis hors and alle,
 Thefe two men went into the halle,
 Ippomedon on knees hym fette,
-And the ladye feyre he grette :
+And the ladye feyre he grette:
-" I am a man of ftraunge countre
+"I am a man of ftraunge countre
-" And prye yow of your will to be
+"And prye yow of your will to be
-" That I myght dwelle with you to gere
+"That I myght dwelle with you to gere
-" Of your nourture for to lere ",
+"Of your nourture for to lere ",
-" I am com from farre lond ;
+"I am com from farre lond;
-" Ffor fpeche I here bi fore the hand
+"Ffor fpeche I here bi fore the hand
-" That your nourture and your fervyfe,
+"That your nourture and your fervyfe,
-" Ys holden of fo grete empryfe,
+"Ys holden of fo grete empryfe,
-" I pray yovi that I may dwell here
+"I pray yovi that I may dwell here
-" Some of your fervyfe to here."
+"Some of your fervyfe to here."
 The ladye by held Ippomedon,
 He femed wel a gentilmon,
 She knew non fuche in her lande,
 So goodli a man and wel farrand ";
 She fawe alfo bi his norture
-He was a man of grete vakire :
+He was a man of grete vakire:
 She caft ful fone in hire thoght
-That for no fervyfe cum he noght ;
+That for no fervyfe cum he noght;
 But hit was worlhip her untoo
 In feir fervyfe hym to do.
-She fayd, " Syr, welcome ye be,
+She fayd, "Syr, welcome ye be,
-" And al that comyn be with the;
+"And al that comyn be with the;
-" Sithe ye have had fo grete travayle,
+"Sithe ye have had fo grete travayle,
-" Of a fervyfe ye ihall not fayle :
+"Of a fervyfe ye ihall not fayle:
-" In this cuntre ye n>ay dwell here
+"In this cuntre ye n>ay dwell here
-" And al your will for to here,
+"And al your will for to here,

 Iicarn. "^ Handfome.
 D d " Of

 202 THE   HISTORY   OF
-" Of the cuppe ye fhall ferve me
+"Of the cuppe ye fhall ferve me
-" And all your men with you fhal be,
+"And all your men with you fhal be,
-" Ye may dwell here at your wille,
+"Ye may dwell here at your wille,
-" Bote '' your beryng be full ylle."
+"Bote '' your beryng be full ylle."
-" Madame, he faid, grantmercy,"
+"Madame, he faid, grantmercy,"
 He thanked the ladye corteyfly.
 She commandith him to the mete.
 But or he fette in ony fete.